 How the Two Girls Pulled Off the Cottingley Fairys’ Images

 Frances and Elsie explained that they had taken colored cut-outs from a fairy-doll book and attached them to stakes.
 They proceeded to photograph these cut-outs posed in various places.

 In late 1981 and mid-1982 respectively, Frances Way (Griffiths) and Elsie Hill (Wright), the two girls who took the photographs, publicly admitted that the pictures were faked.
 Frances told one writer: “My heart always sinks when I look at them.
 When I think of how they’ve gone all around the world–I don’t see how people could believe they’re real fairies.
 I could see the backs of them and the hat pins when the photo was being taken.”

 *Sir Arthur Conan Doyle and Harry Houdini Rift

-Sir Arthur Conan Doyle DL (22 May 1859 – 7 July 1930) was a Scottish physician and writer most noted for penning the famous fictional detective, Sherlock Holmes.
+Sir Arthur Conan Doyle DL (22 May 1859 – 7 July 1930) was a Scottish physician and writer most noted for the famous fictional detective, Sherlock Holmes.
 Doyle, who was an avid Spiritualist, was convinced the pictures taken by the old Brownie Camera were of real fairies.
-A close friend of Harry Houdini, Doyle’s insistence that the photos were real caused an irrevocable rift of their friendship.
+A close friend of Harry Houdini, Doyle’s insistence that the photos were real caused an irrevocable rift in their friendship.